asoffer/Icarus/compiler/notes.md

   I think once we have interfaces We can require that `$x` is constrained to be initializable from `0`.
 * For specified values on flags, should those be bit positions or the actual flag values?
+* Should yields be allowed to have named arguments?
+It kinda makes sense because you're calling a jump handler which has parameters with names, but also if you yield a value out of a scope, the name goes to some intermediate thing that users don't really see so it feels weird.